orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Factory Method.md

 #### Pros
 - You avoid tight coupling between the creator and the concrete products.
-- _Single Responsibility Principle_.
+- [[../S.O.L.I.D Principles#Single Responsibility|Single Responsibility Principle]].
 You can move the product creation code into one place in the program, making the code easier to support.
-- _Open/Closed Principle_.
+- [[../S.O.L.I.D Principles#Open/closed|Open/Closed Principle]].
 You can introduce new types of products into the program without breaking existing client code.

 #### Cons
 - The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
 The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.